 How Streamers Earn From Merchandising

 While your followers are also the financial backers to your merchandise empire, in return for their money, they will receive a tangible object in return.
-Twitch and YouTube Live have built-in ways for you to display your merchandise.
-Facebook Live users can advertise it in their streams or their descriptions.
+Twitch has built-in ways for you to display your merchandise.

 Create Designs For Your Twitch Merchandise